OtherCornerGames/DungeonMUD/readme.md

 Requirements:
 - `10 points`: The Basic Features of the game work
-  - `2 Go <Direction>` Moves the player from room to room
+  - `2 Go <Direction>` Moves the player from room to room2
-  - `2 Use <ItemName>` Uses an item in a room or from your inventory
+  - `2 Use <ItemName>` Uses an item in a room or from your inventory2
-  - `2 Take <ItemName>` Places an item into the player inventory and removes it from the room
+  - `2 Take <ItemName>` Places an item into the player inventory and removes it from the room2
-  - `2 Help` Shows a list of commands and actions
+  - `2 Help` Shows a list of commands and actions2
-  - `2 Quit` Quits the Game
+  - `2 Quit` Quits the Game2
+  10/10

 ### Step 2 - Control the Game Loop `Total Points: 10`